dennisXZX/web-developer-notes/Javascript.md

 user1.increment();
 ```

 The `new` keyword simplifies things a bit, which automatically creates a new object and returns it.
-In addition, the `new` keyword also automatically creates a bond to the `prototype` property of the constructor function.
+In addition, the `new` keyword also creates a bond to the `prototype` property of the constructor function by default.

 ```js
 // User object would have a prototype property